swellstores/sunrise-theme/README.md

 npm install
 ```

-To launch the development server for the first time you will need to update the `STORE_URL` in `.env.local` to your own store url.

 ## Development

 ```bash
 npm run watch
 ```

 The watch command will launch two development servers.
-The first a shopify development server and the second a custom rollup server for bundling your js and Tailwind css.
+The first a Swell development server and the second is for bundling your js and Tailwind css.

 ## Structure